tytydraco/yessleep/out/I_saw_a_moose_for_the_first_time_in_person_and_it_looked_nothing_like_the_pictures_or_videos_online.md

 That creature was an abomination of nature.
 We didn’t know what it wanted but we would soon learn.

-The moose let out a noise that sounded like a distorted boat horn before charging at us with swift yet clumsy lunge.
+The moose let out a noise that sounded like a distorted boat horn before charging at us with a swift yet clumsy lunge.

 “REVERSE IT!”
 Addy screamed.